 What is the ART difference?

-ART sports massage is, like many treatments, not an end all be all treatment.
-It is a tool in a providers toolbox to be used with a corrective strength and conditioning program and chiropractic program.
-When combined with other tools from practitioners it increases the recovery time tenfold.
-ART has become a highly sought after sports injury recovery technique in both professional and amateur sports.
-It is so sought after because it can be highly specific to injuries when used correctly.
-Often injuries that feel global become honed in on to find that one thing that is causing pain and dysfunction.
+ART sports massage is not an end-all-be-all treatment.
+It is a tool to be used with a corrective strength and conditioning program as well as a chiropractic program.
+When combined with other tools, it increases recovery time.
+ART has become a highly sought-after sports injury recovery technique in both professional and amateur sports.

 Active Release Technique treatment sessions are combined with functional testing.
-Every session involves a test and retest of pain, function, and mobility.
-The ART provider uses their hand to find variations in muscle tone, movement, and texture.
-Abnormal fibers are treated by combining precisely driven muscle tension with very specific movements that revolve around the muscles action.
-There are over 500 different specific treatment protocols that are unique to the ART method.
+Every session involves a test of pain, function, and mobility before and after ART.
+The ART provider uses their hands to find variations in muscle tone, movement, and texture.
+Abnormal fibers are treated by combining precisely driven muscle tension with very specific movements that revolve around the muscles.
+The ART method has over 500 different treatment protocols for athletes to choose from.

 Why do athletes choose ART?

-The reason athletes focus so much on technique in their sport is to prevent injury.
-But, if you cannot acquire that technique because the muscle is limiting itself by scar tissue, injury is inevitable.
-Top athletes choose Active Release Technique to stay injury free and keep their muscles healthy and functioning properly.
-This allows athletes to stay on top of their technique and focus on increasing performance for their sport.
-With Active Release Technique athletes no longer have to worry about recovery time and if or how long they have to be sidelined.
+Top athletes choose Active Release Technique to stay injury free and to keep their muscles functioning properly.
+This allows athletes to stay on top of their technique and focus on improving performance.
+With Active Release Technique, athletes no longer have to worry about recovery time.